brooth/jeta-site/mysite/home/markdown/implementation.md

         // methods to work with a db...
     }

-In the module, we need to use `DbManger`, we provide the implementation:
+In a module, in which we want to use `DbManger`, we provide the implementation:

     :::java
     @Implementation(DbDriver.class)